kstenerud/concise-encoding/cbe-specification.md

 | 92  | 85     | 61 | 6c | 70 | 68 | 61 | 01 | 84     | 62 | 65 | 74 | 61 | 02 | 93            |
 | Map | String | a  | l  | p  | h  | a  | 1  | String | b  | e  | t  | a  | 2  | End container |

-First, extract data, including pointers to offset 2 ("alpha") and offset 9 ("beta").
+First, extract data (values `1` and `2`), including pointers to offset 2 ("alpha") and offset 9 ("beta").

-Next, apply null termination by overwriting the type field of the next value following the string:
+Next, apply null termination by overwriting the type field of the next value following each string:

 | 0   | 1      | 2  | 3  | 4  | 5  | 6  | 7   | 8      | 9  | 10 | 11 | 12 | 13  | 14            |
 | --- | ------ | -- | -- | -- | -- | -- | --- | ------ | -- | -- | -- | -- | --- | ------------- |